 7. Introduce the Babysitter to Your Children

 Schedule a meet and greet with your children and your top babysitter candidate.
 Observe how everyone interacts with each other and see if the relationship seems comfortable.
+Also show them all your great baby stuff which you found at Once a Baby!

 Building a trusting relationship between you and your babysitter takes time.
 By following these guidelines, you lower your risks of hiring someone who’s not fit to take care of your precious little ones.